Hrushi-d/AzureDevOps-Cloud-Native-Webapp-Deployment/README.md

 2. **Configure CD Pipeline Trigger**:
    - Ensure the CD pipeline triggers on changes to the main branch of the `admin_portfolio` repository

-### 4.6 Custom Image Tagging Script (Advanced)
+### 4.6 Custom Image Tagging Script

-For more advanced scenarios, create a dedicated script for image tagging:
+For more advanced scenarios, a dedicated script for image tagging:

 ```bash
 #!/bin/bash